2 Ways to Protect House if You Need Medicaid Coverage of Long-Term Care

 There’s a common refrain that “the nursing home is going to take my home.”
-Technically, this is not accurate, but effectively it could be.
-In most instances, you can keep your home and get Medicaid coverage of your nursing home care after you have spent down your other assets.
-(We have a complete explanation of these rules here.)
+Technically, this is not accurate, but effectively, it could be.
+In most instances, you can keep your home and get Medicaid coverage of your nursing home care after you have spent down your other assets (read Medicaid Coverage of Nursing Home Care to learn about these rules).
 But you (or your children to be exact) could still lose the house or its proceeds.
-First, if you sell the house it will be cash which will have to be spent down.
-Second, at your death, the state will have a claim against your state for recovery of costs paid out on your behalf.
-(For an explanation of estate recovery and Medicaid liens, go here.)
+First, if you sell the house, it will be cash which will have to be spent down.
+Second, at your death, the state will have a claim against your estate for recovery of costs paid out on your behalf (read Medicaid Estate Recovery and Liens for an explanation of this).

 Life estates and irrevocable trusts are two estate planning techniques you can use to avoid estate recovery.

 As is explained above, after a Medicaid recipient dies, the state will seek to recoup from his or her estate whatever benefits it paid for the recipient’s care.
 Given the rules for Medicaid eligibility, the only probate property of substantial value that a Medicaid recipient is likely to own at death is his or her home.
 However, states that have not opted to broaden their estate recovery to include non-probate assets may not make a claim against the house if it is not in his or her probate estate.